 If you'd like to take some additional control over the behavior of a category page, you can simply click the "Merchandise" link in the Actions column, which will take you directly to a campaign for that category.

-If a campaign already exists for it, it will take you to the existing campaign.
-If not, it will create a new one for that category.
+If a campaign already exists for it, it will say "Edit Campaign" and take you to the existing campaign.
+If not, it will say "Create Campaign" and clicking it will create a new campaign for that category.

 The table has various tools that allow you to easily navigate the data: